-Keeping a daily routine can help our mental health, and especially so when we’re all living in new circumstances during the coronavirus outbreak.
-Here, our Advocacy Manager and registered occupational therapist, Louise O’Leary, looks at how we can adjust our routines to support us through these challenging times.
+Keeping a daily routine can help our mental health.
+Here, our Advocacy Manager, Louise O’Leary, looks at how we can adjust our routines to support our wellbeing.

 Why is keeping a routine important for our mental health?

 Keeping up a routine that works for us, or setting up a new one for ourselves, can give a vital sense of control to our lives when so much around us is in flux.
-Having a sense of predictability and consistency to our days can be comforting and calming [v].
+Having a sense of predictability and consistency to our days can be comforting and calming.

-Adding structure to our days can also be important to reassure and support others in our lives we might be caring for, especially children, who themselves are faced with a major upheaval with the closure of schools.
-(There is some very useful advice and tips available for supporting children and teenagers through these current changes).
+Adding structure to our days can also be important to reassure and support others in our lives we might be caring for, especially children, who themselves can be faced with a major upheaval (such as the school closures).

 At stressful times, or when we’re experiencing mental health difficulties, we need to make sure we are attending to our needs as best we can, though sometimes the opposite can happen – for example, skipping meals or over-eating, or slipping out of regular sleeping hours.
 This also relates to the importance of keeping some sort of ‘balance’ to your day that works for you.
-Things are undoubtedly out of equilibrium for many of us at the moment and a balanced routine might restore at least some of this for us.
+Things can get out of equilibrium for many of us at times, and a balanced routine might restore at least some of this for us.

 What are the challenges to keeping a routine?

-It’s important to note too that, presently, where the whole world might feel out of sorts, it’s natural to not be at our most focussed or productive.
-Feeling anxious or worried, finding it hard to concentrate or having disrupted sleep are things a lot of us may be experiencing.[vii]
+It’s important to note too that, when the external world might feel out of sorts too - such as at times like during the pandemic - it’s natural to not be at our most focussed or productive.
+Feeling anxious or worried, finding it hard to concentrate or having disrupted sleep are difficulties a lot of us may experience in these times.

 There’s no one right way to spend your time, though we know certain things help.
-What’s most important perhaps is to think about what’s right for you and yours now and over the coming weeks to stay mentally healthy, and then try and shape your day accordingly.
+What’s most important perhaps is to think about what’s right for you and yours now to stay mentally healthy, and then try and shape your day accordingly.

 What can help to build a routine?